 In case there is no collective bargaining agreement, a private pension scheme, financed by contributions made by the employer and the employee, need to be established.
-Under this requirement, called Arbejdsmarkedets Tillaegspension (ATP), the employer makes two-thirds of the contribution, and the employee makes balance one-third.
-Usually, the employer’s contribution is 8%, and correspondingly, the same of employee’s is 4%.
+Under this requirement, called Arbejdsmarkedets Tillaegspension (ATP), the employer makes two-thirds of the contribution, and the employee contributes the balance one-third.
+Usually, the employer’s contribution is 8%, with the employee’s contribution being 4%.

 The Danish Act on Labor Market Supplementary Pensions mandates that all employers and employees need to contribute to a supplementary pension, which is in addition to the old age pension.
 Monthly employer and employee contributions depend on hours worked per month and whether the employee receives payment on an hourly, weekly or monthly basis.